jwjohns/dgx-spark-cli/README.md

 tunnels: []
 ```

 You can edit this file manually or use `dgx config set`.
-If NVIDIA Sync metadata is present, the CLI seeds this file automatically the first time you run it so macOS setups work without additional prompts while other distros continue to use the standard SSH key locations.
+If NVIDIA Sync metadata is present (macOS/Ubuntu/Windows), the CLI seeds this file automatically the first time you run it so those platforms work without additional prompts while other distros continue to use the standard SSH key locations.

 ## Development